Quick-log

 The entry writes immediately with default values for every Property that has one.
 If a Property has no default, the entry still writes — that field stays empty until you fill it.

-Set up a Type for quick-log
+Set up a Collection for quick-log

 • Coffeecount Property, default 1 → tap "coffee" to log one cup